 Most visitors will arrive via Palm Springs International Airport, which is conveniently located 10 minutes from the downtown area and Palm Canyon Drive.

 There are a number of direct flights to Palm Springs from Canada via Vancouver and Calgary.
 Flights from Vancouver to Palm Springs take about 3 hours.
 WestJet offers daily flights from both Vancouver and Calgary.
-We often find great deals on flights using Skyscanner.

 Palm Springs is conveniently located 175 km east of Los Angeles, 200 km northeast of San Diego, and 430 west of Phoenix, AZ.
 Because of this, you can also fly to any of these destinations, pick up a rental car at the airport and drive to Palm Springs.